 Site info

-On this site I'm sharing my favorite songs.
+On this site I'm sharing my favorite songs, divided into decades and cultural eras.
 If you’re interested, you can check some of them out.
-Below you can find more information.

 ··· SOME BASICS ABOUT MYSELF

-Online I go by Christina; it's part of my given name.
-I was born in 1981 (referring to the 'xy' in the URL) and I come from The Netherlands.
+Online I go by Christina; it's part of my legal name (I keep my given name for myself).
+I was born in 1981 and I'm from the Netherlands.
+The 'xy' in the site URL refers to the generation x/y cusp.

 ··· TYPES OF MUSIC